FernandoRoldanC/FernandoRoldanC.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am academic collaborator at the Departamento de Ingeniería Matemática of the Universidad de Concepción.
 I received my PhD.
 (2022) from Universidad Técnica Federico Santa María, Valparaíso, Chile.
+In 2023, I was a postdoctoral researcher at INRIA in the CVN laboratory at Centralesupélec

 My research area is splitting algorithms for solving monotone inclusions with applications on convex optimization and image processing.